aboutcircles/circles-docs/docs/developer-docs/circles-avatars/group-avatars/creation-of-groups.md

 # Creation of groups

-You would require to pass profile and the address of the mint policy contract while calling the function.
+You need to pass the profile and the address of the mint policy contract when calling the function.

 ```typescript